PabloL007/Maya/README.md

 ### Configuration

 Some modules can be initialized with external configuration files, currently the ssh module is the only one.
-To provide a list of ssh servers to be used with Maya place a file called ssh.json in the root of the project dir (or map it to be placed inside /opt/docker if using the container) with the servers defined like so:
+To provide a list of ssh servers to be used with Maya, place a file named `ssh.json` in the root of the project dir (or map it to be placed inside `/opt/docker` if using the container) with the servers defined like so:

 ```json
 [